domeengine/dome/docs/modules/audio.md

 The channel will become invalid if it reaches the end of the sample and `loop` is false.

 #### `pan: Number`
-This returns a value between -1.0 and 1.0, representing the two-channel pan position. -1.0 is fully-left and 1.0 is fully-right.

-You can set this to change the pan position.
+You can read and modify the pan position, as a bounded value between -1.0 and 1.0.

 #### `position: Number`
 This marks the position of the next sample to be loaded into the AudioEngine mix buffer (which happens on a seperate thread).